FREQUENTLY ASKED QUESTIONS

 Do you have classes "just for fun"?

 Whether you or your child are looking for a career pathway in dance and performing arts or classes "just for fun", we can cater for you.
-We do not distinguish between classes that prepare students for examinations, competitions or recreation as we believe that, where physical training and the body in motion is concerned, the quality and standard of dance tuition should remain high.
+Though we have Audition School and Extension Program arms of the school, we do not distinguish between classes that prepare students for examinations, competitions or recreation.
+We believe that, where physical training and the body in motion is concerned, the quality and standard of dance tuition should remain high.
 All our classes are devised for enjoyment in a friendly, social environment, while encouraging students to strive for their best and to achieve their goals.

 Can I do a trial class?